Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks

-While DBNs can be successfully used for reliability updating, they do not provide by themselves a framework for optimal decision making.
+While DBNs can be successfully used for reliability updating, they do not possess by themselves intrinsic optimization capabilities.
 To this end, modern RBI methodologies include a combination of DBNs and heuristic rules to identify the optimal strategy \citep{DBNLuque2016, Straub2009}.
 The methodologies often follow a similar logic as the theoretical scheme presented in Section \ref{Sec:RBI}, where the decision tree is simplified.

-Alternatively, the optimal I\&M strategy can be identified with the support of DBNs in a simulation environment.
-Any of the proposed DBNs (Sections \ref{Subsec:DBNparam} and \ref{Subsec:DBNdetrat}) can be generalized to an influence diagram by adding utility and decision nodes \citep{LuqueDBN2019}.
-The total utility $C_T$ for a set of pre-defined heuristic rules $h_{a,e}$ can be computed by simulating one episode of length $t_N$ as:
+Alternatively, the optimal I\&M strategy among different alternatives can be identified with the support of DBNs in a simulation environment.
+Any of the proposed DBN types (Sections \ref{Subsec:DBNparam} and \ref{Subsec:DBNdetrat}) can be generalized to an influence diagram by adding utility and decision nodes \citep{LuqueDBN2019}.
+The total cost $C_T$ for a set of pre-defined heuristic rules $h_{a,e}$ can be computed by simulating one episode $ep$ of length $t_N$ as:

-The total expected utility $\mathbf{E}[C_{T}(h)]$ is then computed with a Monte Carlo simulation of $n_{ep}$ episodes (policy realizations):
+The total expected cost $\mathbf{E}[C_{T}(h)]$ is then computed with a Monte Carlo simulation of $n_{ep}$ episodes (policy realizations):

-One can compute the utilities of all pre-defined heuristic rules and identify the strategy with the maximum utility as the optimal policy.
+One can compute the costs of all pre-defined heuristic rules and identify the strategy with the minimum expected cost as the optimal policy.
 However, the resulting optimal policies might be compromised due to the limited space covered by the imposed heuristic rules, out of all possible decision rules.